MarcusTherkildsen/SunPi/README.md

-# SunPi
-Python script for streaming live data to plot.ly from a solar panel by means of a raspberry pi.
+# SunPi, Python script for streaming live data to plot.ly from a solar panel by means of a raspberry pi.

 Live datafeed from SunPi here https://plot.ly/~marcus.therkildsen/15/sunpi-wattage/